 The next thing you’ll do is kill the ‘yes’ instance you created by entering the following command in Terminal and then pressing the Return key on your keyboard:

 This command kills all instances of ‘yes’ running on the machine, returning your CPU to an idle or low-power state.
 As you can see, after using this command, ‘yes’ no longer appears in Activity Monitor:

 How to stress test multiple CPU cores on your Mac

 Now that you know I’m using a quad-core Mac, I’ll go ahead and show you how I can stress test all four cores at once.
 Yet again, I’ll launch Terminal, and this time I’ll enter the following command and then press the Return key on my keyboard:

 yes > /dev/null & yes > /dev/null & yes > /dev/null & yes > /dev/null &

-Take note of how although I have a quad-core machine, four instances of ‘yes’ only shows 50% of total CPU usage on my machine.
-Take that ~12% we mentioned earlier and multiply that by 4 and you should get ~50%, which is the number you’re seeing in Activity Monitor.
+Take note of how although I have a quad-core machine, four instances of ‘yes’ only show 50% of total CPU usage on my machine.
+Take that ~12% we mentioned earlier and multiply that by 4, and you should get ~50%, which is the number you’re seeing in Activity Monitor.
 The reason behind this is that my Mac supports hyper-threading and I have 8 virtual cores.